-The coccyx, or tailbone, highlighted below in blue, is made up of small bones at the very bottom of the spine.
-There is limited movement in the coccyx, and its size can vary.
+Your tailbone (cocyx), which is highlighted below in blue, is made up of small bones.
+There is limited movement in the coccyx, and its size can vary from person to person.

 Common causes of tailbone pain

-- An injury or sudden force, such as falling down the stairs or slipping on the ice
+- An injury or sudden force, such as falling down the stairs and/or slipping off a ladder

-- Excess pressure on the area, such as sitting for long periods on a hard chair or sitting with a child or other type of added weight on your lap for long periods
+- Excess pressure on the area, which may be caused by sitting for long periods on a hard chair and/or sitting with added weight on your lap

-- During childbirth, the baby's head may press against the tailbone, forcing it backward
+- During childbirth, the baby's head may press against the tailbone and force it backward

-Any of the above can force the coccyx to move beyond its limited range of motion, causing both local inflammation and pain.
+Any of the above events can force your coccyx to move beyond its limited range of motion.
+This in turn may lead to symptoms of both local inflammation and pain.

 Rare causes of tailbone pain

 Tailbone pain may be caused by other rare factors, including: